classymagpie/classymagpie/README.md

 ## About me

 Hi, I'm Porfirio, and this is my GitHub page.
+I recently defended my dissertation and am currently on the Job Hunt.
 I'm new to GitHub and figuring out how things work.
-I've uploaded some scripts concerning bioinformatics (see DMD-3CHIPSEQ repo), but I'm interested in learning more about coding languages in general, so I am creating an "About me" readme.md page to get in some practice.
+I've uploaded some scripts concerning bioinformatics (see DMD-3CHIPSEQ repo), but I'm interested in learning more about coding languages, so I am creating an "About me" _readme.md_ page to get in some practice.
 I hope you like it and perhaps get to know me a little along the way.
+I'm open to collaborative projects and learning more, please feel free to contact me!

 <!--
 **classymagpie/classymagpie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.